hlaueriksson/conductofcode.io/_posts/2017-07-31-easy-approach-to-requirements-syntax-and-the-segue-to-behavior-driven-development.md

 {% gist hlaueriksson/3bd543bc6466e3eb5ecd1ab87d952563 Stack.feature %}

-* Each requirement is an own scenario
+* Each requirement has its own scenario
 * I've tagged the scenarios with the type of requirement for clarity

 {% gist hlaueriksson/3bd543bc6466e3eb5ecd1ab87d952563 StackSteps.cs %}